Gahyoun/STEM-curriculum-2024-South-Korea-/README.md

 │       ├── every integrated double major result
 ├── README.md
 ```

-## Overview

-The goal of this project is to create a systematic framework to analyze and enhance interdisciplinary connections within STEM education.
-This involves standardizing raw course data, quantifying department similarities, and designing interdisciplinary curricula.
-The results provide insights into how interdisciplinary approaches can be systematically implemented in higher education.

 ## Data Sources

 The datasets used in this project are sourced from the publicly available portal operated by the Ministry of Education in South Korea.
 Key datasets include: